EOA-team/s2toarup/README.md

 export PATH=$PATH:${JAVA_HOME}/bin
 export PATH=$PATH:${JAVA_HOME}/include
 ```
-Don't forget to run `source ~\.bashrc` after making the changes to apply them.
+Don't forget to run `source ~/.bashrc` after making the changes to apply them.
 Then continue with building jpy.
 Copy the wheel package (jpy-0.10.0.dev1-cp39-cp39-linux_x86_64.whl) into /home/$USER/.snap/snap-python/snappy/

 The actual algorithm of the toolbox is coded in Python and takes its inputs from the metadata xml (MTD_MSIL1C.xml).
 The algorithm works bandwise and assign pixel uncertainties values between 0 and 250 (250 = 25% uncertainty or higher).
 Thus, a value of 12 corresponds to a uncertainty of 1.2%.